P-ASilva/data-augmentation-experiment/README.md

 # TODO:
-- rename titles to make it more presentable
+- rename titles to make it more presentable #DONE
 - add AI usage disclaimer in footnote format - used for graphing and quick implementation of generated report
-- make the perceptron code update variables instead of generating this template
+- make the perceptron code update variables instead of generating this template #DONE
+- add optional preload scripts compatibility to main build script

 ## Setup